 Present your event planning talents with confidence.
 It will make the difference between having a hobby and having a real career as an event planner!

-In the comments below, let me know what else you’d add to an event planning portfolio.
+In the comments below, let us know what you include in your event planning portfolio.

 Thanks so much for your comments and for joining me each week!

 P.S.
-If there’s another event planner you know that is struggling with their event planning portfolio and could use a little help, forward this post to them.
-It might be just what they need to get her next client!
+If there’s another event planner you know that could use a little help putting their portfolio together, forward this post to them.
+It might be just what they need to get his/her next client!